 In October 2018, the Company entered into a services agreement (the Services Agreement) with Penn for additional research and development services from various laboratories within Penn.
-The research and development activities will be detailed in Penn organization-specific addenda to be separately executed.
-In October and November 2018, the Company executed three project addenda under this agreement for research and development work.
-The three projects are anticipated to commence and conclude in 2019.
+The research and development activities are detailed in separately executed Penn organization-specific addenda.